matthiku/cSpot/readme.md

 - Pre-populate the songs database with popular **public domain** lyrics
 - Program the frontend as a Single Page App using AngularJS and the backend as a RESTful API
-- Enable user to programmatically select Bible references
+- Enable user to programmatically select Bible references (done)
-- Add feature to send lyrics and Bible verses to a projector
+- Add feature to send lyrics and Bible verses to a projector (done)